-Brunei invokes laws allow stoning for gay sex, adultery
+Brunei invokes laws allowing stoning for gay sex, adultery

 But LGBTQ citizens of other nearby Muslim-majority countries were concerned about the broad penalties.

-“I am very worried that Indonesia or Malaysia may follow the lead,” said a 24-year-old man from Kuala Lumpur, Malaysia’s capital, who wanted to be identified only as Ludwig.
+“I am very worried that Indonesia or Malaysia may follow the lead,” said a 24-year-old man from Kuala Lumpur, Malaysia’s capital, who wanted to be identified only by his first name, Ludwig.
 “I think people nowadays, especially the younger generation, are quite OK with LGBT, but those who are not make the loudest noise and they are the reason why it seems like everyone is against it.”

 Nearly two-thirds of Malaysia’s 32 million people are Muslim.
 They are governed by Islamic courts in family, marriage and personal issues.
 Last year, two Malaysian Muslim women were convicted under Islamic laws and caned for attempting to have sex with each other.